College Editorial Style Guide

 Lowercase, use periods: "The meeting is scheduled to begin on Tuesday at 10 a.m."

 Ampersand (&) or "and"

 Generally avoid the use of ampersands.
 Use ‘and’ instead, unless the & is part of a formal title.
 See Adult Education & Transition Programs.

 - Use the full title with acronym in parentheses on first reference: Bunker Hill Community College (BHCC).

 - On second and later references use either Bunker Hill Community College, BHCC (no periods) or the College (uppercase).

 - Do not capitalize college on second reference when referring to colleges other than BHCC.

 - Always capitalize, even without BHCC preceding, when referring to the BHCC Art Gallery.

 - The official name of the gallery is now The Mary L. Fifield Art Gallery.

-BHCConline is now Academic Innovation and Distance Learning (AIDE).
+BHCConline is now Academic Innovation & Distance Education (AIDE).